Chapter 15.04

 §105.1.5 A coordinated master site plan (MSP), demonstrating consistency in the layout of the project proposal with all applicable regulatory requirements, is required to be submitted by the applicant and/or project design professional in substantial charge prior to permit issuance.
 In general, a coordinated MSP will be required for projects exceeding a construction value of $200,000, but may be required for any project the Building Official deems necessary.
 County staff will review the site plan(s) in the application file for regulatory conflicts and discrepancies prior to plan check.
 County staff will notify the applicant and/or design professional of identified conflicts or discrepancies to be reconciled.
 The master site plan may be one page which incorporates all applicable regulatory review overlays when practical.
 It may also include multiple overlay pages for readability purposes provided they have been verified by County staff for regulatory consistency.
 Once the coordinated MSP has been reviewed and approved, application review processing will continue.

-§105.1.7 The applicant shall fill out in full the forms furnished for that purpose, and attach thereto the full amount of moneys that are required for fees as required in the respective codes.
+§105.1.7 The applicant shall fill out, in full, the forms furnished for that purpose, and submit thereto the full amount of moneys that are required for fees as required in the respective codes.
 The application shall contain all information necessary for the lawful enforcement of the provisions of the respective codes.
 The applicant shall file all forms with applicable fees.

 §105.1.8 No person, firm, partnership, corporation, or other entity shall perform work as provided herein until such time as they receive verification of approval of their application by the Building Official and have been given written notice of a valid permit.

-2. Section 105.2 (Work Exempt from Permit) is amended to read as follows:
+2. IBC Section 105.2 (Work Exempt from Permit) is amended to read as follows:

 Building:

-1. One-story detached, non-habitable accessory structures without basements, used as tool and storage sheds, playhouses, and similar uses, provided that:
+1. One-story detached, non-habitable accessory structures without basements, used as tool and storage sheds, playhouses, and similar uses, including gazebos, arbors, pergolas, trellis or other shade structures without roofs or roof coverings, provided that:

 a.
 The building footprint does not exceed 120 square feet (11 sq. m) measured outside wall to outside wall;

 c.
-The accessory structure meet all applicable setback requirements;
+The accessory structure meets all applicable property line and critical areas setback requirements;

 d.
 The maximum wall height is 10 feet (3,048 mm);